hazelcast/hazelcast-reference-manual/src/BatchSize.md

 Batch size can be set for each target cluster by modifying related `WanTargetClusterConfig`.

-You can change this property using the declarative configuration as shown below.
+Below is the declarative configuration for changing the value of the property:

 ```xml
 ...